zteoh/choretracker-react-starter/README.md

     ```

-    Likewise, include the [turn](https://github.com/turn-project/turn) gem (which will format the unit test output for us) by requiring it in the test helper (see comments on line 7) with:
-    ```ruby
-    require 'turn/autorun'
-    ```
-    and then at the bottom of the file put in the line:
-    ```ruby
-    Turn.config.format = :outline
-    ```

-    to format the output.
-(See other options for formatting in the gem's documentation.)

     If you have forgotten to do so by this point, then **make sure you are committing your work to git**.
 Hopefully it is becoming second nature now.
 It is a great idea to be regularly saving your code to git or some other form of source code control and to take advantage of branching when appropriate.
 (Your discretion today when to do these things...)

 3. Getting back to the code, within the `test/` directory, there is a file called `factories.rb`.
 In that file, we need to complete the Child factory.
 Set the first name of the child by default to 'Alex' and the last name to 'Heimann' by default.
 Look at the other factories provided to understand the syntax.
 For a list of fields on the Child model, look at the `db/schema.rb` file (ignore created_at and update_at fields). **Have a TA verify that the factories are correct before proceeding.**